 - A highly developed sense of commercial awareness – how commercial or industry issues affect the business’ bottom line or competitiveness, for example

-- Be comfortable with numbers and data
+- Being comfortable with analysing numbers and data

 - A good understanding of the needs of clients, customers or end-users